iosonogio/iosonogio.github.io/_posts/2018-02-05-richiesta-doc.md

 This is somewhat confusing to read... but not so much if we clean it up a little bit.

-Following is a _manually-decoded_ version of the command line just to make it easier to read.
+Here is a _manually-decoded_ version of the command line just to make it easier to read.
 I wrote it on different lines and replaced the original names of important variables with more meaningful names.

 ```
 cmd /c